yoshid8s/Information-Sender-Profile/README.md

 After the successful development of the JTI standard of criteria as a Workshop agreement under the aegis of the European Committee for Standardization (CEN) , a number of activities are planned to facilitate and promote its usage in Member States of EU.
 Now RSF has beginning the development of JTI online tool by getting [grant of European Committee](https://ec.europa.eu/digital-single-market/en/news/pilot-project-fostering-qualitative-media-rewarding-reliable-sources-journalism-trust).

-JTI standard will be the most preferable datasets of Information Sender Profile for media outlets.
+JTI standard will be the most preferable datasets of Originator Profile for media outlets.